Ball Python Care 101 for Beginners

 Though they aren’t the most outgoing species of snake, ball pythons are very docile and excellent pets for reptile lovers who are new to caring for and handling snakes.
 They are not prone to biting unless they are hurt or feel very vulnerable.

 Curiosity is one of the ball python’s most prominent traits.
-Despite their mild-mannered temperaments, they are surprisingly intelligent and love to explore their enclosures and especially enjoy having plenty of hides, branches, rocks, and other decorations to interact with for enrichment.
+Despite their mild-mannered temperaments, they are surprisingly intelligent and love to explore their enclosures and especially enjoy having plenty of hides, branches, and rocks to interact with for enrichment.

 Ball Python Lifespan